Satellite Event Policies

 - Swipe SfN annual meeting badges with electronic readers during their events; however, this process must be optional for attendees and there must be an alternate check-in method if attendees do not wish to have their badge scanned.

-- Prior to the event, organizers may display approved promotional fliers in the Literature Display Bins within the Registration Area located in the Sails Pavilion at the San Diego Convention Center.
+- Prior to the event, organizers may display approved promotional fliers in the Literature Display Area located in the Walter E. Washington Convention Center.

 The following actions are not permitted to take place during satellite or ancillary events.
 A violation of these guidelines may place your satellite event in jeopardy for future years.